 The Mathematical Institute is committed to creating a happy and healthy working environment, where everyone is treated with respect and dignity.
 We do not tolerate any form of harassment or bullying.
-The department subscribes to the University code of practice relating to harassment, which can be found here.
+The department subscribes to the University code of practice relating to harassment.